cesarhusrod/sarai_piezo_precip/README.md

    - The first one contains information about piezometers and geographical locations (*WGS84*)
    - The second one includes historical piezometrical measurements.

-## Recommended structure of directories
-The notebook code works with the following local structure for directories.
-- *base_directory*, it could be anything in the local machine,
-- *base_directory/notebooks*, it contains the notebook file,
-- *base_directory/data*, where input CSV sampling locations file and precipitation and piezometric measurements files will be downloaded and decompressed,
-- *base_directory/results*, where look for CSV output files.

 ## Association criteria between input sampling locations and precipitations/piezometric files
 Only sources inside a 5 km buffer are taken into account.
 ### Precipitation